lucaong/jsterminal/README.md

 `io.gets([callback(inputString)], [options])`
   asynchronously gets input from the user.
 Once the input is received, calls the `callback` function passing the input string.

-If you need to call more than one input/output functions, you need to reserve control of the input/output before and to release it after.
+If you need to use input/output functions in your command, you need to reserve control of the input/output before and to release it when you are done.
 In order to do that, use `io.reserve()` and `io.checkout()`:

 ```javascript
 JSterminal.register("hello", {